oliik2013/MCGDKLauncher/README.md

 Minecraft Bedrock GDK Launcher for Linux, powered by WineGDK

-## You still need to manually download and unencrypt Minecraft.
+### NOTE: You still need to manually download and unencrypt Minecraft.

 You need python3.